yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-Hence, in philosophy, tiling based fusion code of these two different workloads may not alwasy exceed the non-fused version.
+Hence, in philosophy, tiling based fusion code of these two different workloads may not always exceed the non-fused version.
 Details of the research will be conducted in our V4 release.

 <br />